Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

          - Enum 'On' does not exist.
 Path: '/Components/10/State'.: Path: '/'>
 ```

-Failures of this test caused by BMCs in the "On" state can be safely ignored.
+Failures of this test caused by BMCs in the `On` state can be safely ignored.

 ### `ComponentEndpoints` of Redfish subtype `AuxiliaryController` in HSM